chall8908/dotfiles/README.md

 # Dotfiles

 This repo is designed for automated setup via `make`.
-Simply clone this repo, run `make`, and you should have everything set up the way the various sub-components expect.
+Because some pieces require your user to have specific groups after certain things are installed, a `user` target is provided to make this simpler.
+In short:

+1. `make user`
+2. log out and back in
+3. `make install` or `make install-desktop`

 In all cases, the various files are symlinked to their final locations, so any changes should reflect as soon as is possible.

-TODO:
-* System detection for automatic install of prerequisits (e.g. emacs, rvm)
-* Add Makefile target for rvm after_cd_nvm hack